"It's Never Too Late to

 Stephen R. Covey sums it up effectively:

-big things…Small courtesies and kindnesses given consistently yield huge dividends.
-This is the
+things…Small courtesies and kindnesses given consistently yield huge dividends.
+This is the realm

-realm of EQ (emotional intelligence)…Genuine kindness, courtesy and respect come from a deep character
+of EQ (emotional intelligence)…Genuine kindness, courtesy and respect come from a deep character reservoir

-reservoir of SQ (spiritual intelligence) and even obviate the necessity for a lot of social niceties and
+of SQ (spiritual intelligence) and even obviate the necessity for a lot of social niceties and ceremonial-type

-ceremonial-type courtesies…Often when I speak to children at home or school, I tell them that if they will learn and
+courtesies…Often when I speak to children at home or school, I tell them that if they will learn and use four expressions

 One word – "Please.”